Are you wondering what's the best wood for scroll saw?

 In the end, hardwoods are usually more preferred for intricate woodworking projects, so let's look at them now.

-This is by far one of the most favorite woods used by woodworkers in North America.
-Because it is so easy to work with and to find, it is also one of the most budget-friendly options, as well.
+Maple is by far one of the most favorite woods used by woodworkers in North America.
+Because maple is so easy to find and work with, it's a budget-friendly option.

-For a hardwood, ash is extremely lightweight.
-It is just as hard as oak or birch and doesn’t give you a lot of forgiveness in regard to your saw blades.
-Many woodworkers that are working in exceptional intricate pieces will steer clear of ash due to its unique grain pattern.
+For hardwood, ash is relatively lightweight for cutting.
+It's just as hard as oak or birch and can be merciless against saw blades.
+Many woodworkers working with intricate pieces often stay clear of ash because of the unique grain.

-This wood is a lighter wood and offers a curly grain.
-Its hardness level is on par with maple, as well as its color and the ability to work with it.
-The curly grain does sometimes cause issues with irregular finish absorption, which can lead to uneven staining.
+This wood is lighter and offers a curly grain.
+It is quite a hardwood which is on par with maple.
+The curly grain sometimes leads to irregular finish absorption, which may result in uneven staining.